 If you’re looking to add warmth around your face, consider some strategically placed honey highlights.
-These face-framing highlights will make you look like you just came back from vacation, even as you sit at a desk.
+These face-framing highlights will make you look like you just returned from vacation, even as you sit at a desk.

 If you’ve always imagined going blonde but can’t wrap your mind around parting with your precious brunette locks, opt for blonde highlights instead.

-These candy-inspired highlights are a great way to bring depth and dimension to very dark hair.
+These bright, candy-inspired highlights are an effortless way to bring depth and dimension to very dark hair.

 If you’re looking for a more dramatic style, consider these ombre looks.

-If you love the look of ombre but want a subtle style, consider black to honey ombre.
+If you love the look of ombre but want a more understated style, go for black to honey ombre.
 These colors seamlessly melt into each other for a universally flattering style.

 Go bold with this black to red ombre that will turn heads everywhere you go.

-If you’re a bit indecisive, this multi-colored ombre is perfect for you.
-All you have to do is pick your favorite colors and let your colorist get to work.
+If you’re a bit indecisive, this multicolored gradient is perfect for you.
+All you have to do is pick your favorite colors, then sit back, and let your colorist get to work.

 Is balayage better than highlights?

 Whether or not balayage is better than highlights depends on your personal preference.
 They’re both great ways to update your look and add dimension and movement to your color.
-If you’re looking for the lowest maintenance option, go with highlights.
-If you’re willing to dedicate a little more time to caring for your color, consider balayage.
+If you’re looking for the lowest maintenance option, go with balayage.
+If you’re willing to dedicate a little more time to caring for your color, lean into highlights.

 Is balayage more expensive than highlights?

-While prices will vary from salon to salon, balayage is typically more expensive than highlights.
-Balayage can be used to create a total hair transformation, but highlights just add a pop of color and dimension to your mane which requires much less time, training, and dye.
+While prices vary from salon to salon, balayage is typically more expensive than highlights.
+Balayage can create a total hair transformation, but highlights just add a pop of color and dimension to your mane, which requires much less time, training, and dye.

 Can you get balayage if you have highlights?